ramonsuarez/ramonsuarez.github.io/content/post/alex-puig-presenta-shotools-articulo-en-loogi.md

 >
 > </div>

-<div class="posterous_quote_citation">via [loogic.com](http://loogic.com/alex-puig-presenta-shotools/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+Loogiccom+%28Loogic.com%29)</div>Alex Puig is the founder of SHOTools, a tool for social network professionals to improve the dynamization and analysis of their online efforts.
+via [loogic.com](http://loogic.com/alex-puig-presenta-shotools/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+Loogiccom+%28Loogic.com%29)</div>Alex Puig is the founder of SHOTools, a tool for social network professionals to improve the dynamization and analysis of their online efforts.
 He will be presenting SHOTools in [Plugg 2010 startup competition](http://ramonsuarez.com/dos-startups-espanolas-en-plugg-articulo-en-l).
 This article is part of the Plugg series that I’m publishing in collaboration with Loogic, the Spanish reference for new media entrepreneurship.

 </div>